Case Study #1

 The operational team felt stuck and stressed.
 How could they prepare for an unknown outcome, with timing running down?

-RESULT: Through facilitated use of the scenario-based Bear Secret 3 (Find Pathways) the team was able to identify effective actions they could take right away, whatever the procurement outcome.
+RESULT: Through facilitated scenario work the team was able to identify effective actions they could take right away.
 They acted on this quickly.
 As it turned out the winning bid was from a highly disruptive (aka innovative) supplier.
-The new solution was finally up and running with only 24hours to spare.
+The new procurement solution was finally up and running with only 48hours to spare.
 Too close for comfort!

 Case Study #10